 To create an emotional interaction, you want to tell your brand story.
 Content marketing effectively gives consumers more information about what makes your brand special / better / useful.

 13. Content can be repurposed to maximise ROI

 60% of marketers reuse content 2-5 times.
 So for an initial investment of time or money in creating original content, you can extend the lifespan to get more bang for your buck.

 If you’re feeling overwhelmed by the thought of all the content you need to create, stop.
 You can save money by repurposing your content and also invest a little time for a significant return on content curation.

-- You don’t have to have a big marketing team to do content marketing effectively
+17. You don’t have to have a big marketing team to do content marketing effectively

 Larger businesses will often have different roles within the marketing team to focus on content marketing and content creation.
 But that’s not your only option.
-Using a specialist content marketing agency, like Big Star Copywriting, can be cost-effective for businesses of all sizes.
-For more information, get in touch.